USS K-1 (SS-32): 1917

 K-1 cleared the yard on 9 January 1917, bound for Hampton Roads.
 Upon her arrival, she took on supplies and completed additional repairs.
-Standing out through the Virginia capes, the submarine was enroute to the Gulf of Mexico.
+Standing out through the Virginia capes, the submarine was en route to the Gulf of Mexico.
 After a visit to Key West, she shifted to Dry Tortugas, to conduct torpedo proving practice.
 Proceeding to Key West, on January 26, she departed that same day and conducted a patrol cruise to 5 February, when she arrived at Tampa, and remained there until 11 February.
 She then transited to Pensacola, to train her crew and conduct tactical exercises.
 The boat shifted to Mobile, Alabama, for liberty and recruiting activities.
 She then returned to Pensacola, where she conducted submerged training and tactical problems with other boats of the Submarine Force.

 During this time tensions between the US and Imperial Germany heightened as a result of the latter's resumption of its unrestricted submarine warfare campaign on 1 February 1917.
 As a result, Atlantic Fleet assets were being consolidated along the East Coast in the anticipation of the outbreak of war.
 K-1 departed Pensacola, on 27 March, and proceeded via Key West, to Hampton Roads, reaching on 5 April.
 The next day, the US declared war on Germany, and the K-1 shifted to the Norfolk Navy Yard, Portsmouth, Virginia.
 After oiling, she cleared Norfolk, and proceeded north to the New York Navy Yard, before moving on to New London, (Base No. 22), to train her crew.
 Clearing New London on 8 May, she returned to the New York Navy Yard.

 While K-1 underwent overhaul, Vice Admiral William S. Sims, Commander, US Naval Forces in European Waters, in June 1917, cited British success in using submarines as submarine hunter-killers in antisubmarine warfare (ASW).
 The Allied submarines, with their lower profiles, could approach U-boats more stealthily than larger surface patrol vessels.
 On 2 July, Admiral William S. Benson, Chief of Naval Operations, ordered the twelve most suitable submarines on the Atlantic coast be fitted out for duty in European waters.
 K-1 was selected for this duty and was fitted out for distant service.

 K-1 received her movement orders on 25 September 1917.
 In advance of her deployment to European waters, she was to conduct a training run up the Long Island Sound, and then return to the New York Navy Yard, for an inspection of her engines.
 With that run and inspection completed, she cleared the New York Navy Yard, and returned to Submarine Base, New London, on 1 October.